duncantmiller/heatspring-contractor-projects/README.md

 - refactor our existing admin routing which uses the [routing-filter gem](https://github.com/svenfuchs/routing-filter) and custom filters.
 We'd like to remove the gem and rework how admin access works.
 I don't think we want to migrate to administrate like JSP since we already have the admin pages built out, but instead implement a similar concept of nested routes and controllers for admin views.
 Some of the views (particularly in the classroom) currently are the same for both admins and non-admins and we have a lot of conditional statements around content and buttons based on access level.
 So we'd like to move towards seperating those out into different controllers and managing permissions at the controller level.
 - migrate our existing notification system to JumpstartPro notifications + [noticed gem](https://github.com/excid3/noticed)
-- migrate our existing checkout process to JumpstartPro checkout + [pay gem](https://github.com/pay-rails/pay)
+- migrate our existing checkout process with Stripe to JumpstartPro checkout + [pay gem](https://github.com/pay-rails/pay)
-- migrate our existing subscriptions to JumpstartPro subscriptions + [pay gem](https://github.com/pay-rails/pay)
+- migrate our existing subscriptions with Stripe to JumpstartPro subscriptions + [pay gem](https://github.com/pay-rails/pay)
 - help *hotwireize* our app by adding new front-end features and modernizing existing features using Turbo, StimulusJS and Hotwire.

 ## Who we are looking for